How to Subscribe to News Feeds and Blogs

 Tips for Publishers

-- The Atom specification is recommended.
+- The Atom specification is strongly recommended.
 If you use the RSS2.0 spec, a <guid> is recommended.
 Also, <title> and <link> are mandatory per spec and the feed will be rejected if they are not present.
 Another common error is representing unicode characters with octals.
-Please follow the specs and validate and everyone will win.
+Ensure dates are represented according to the chosen specification; bad dates may cause items to be rejected.
+Please always follow the specs and validate and everyone will win.

 - The Last-Modified header should be returned in your server's response.
 Thunderbird will send this value in If-Modified-Since in its next request to your server, which you can respond to with code 304 if appropriate.
 This saves unnecessary bandwidth usage and processing if there are no new items or changes to your file.

-- New in Thunderbird 27: If you use Atom and its threading extension, Thunderbird will group related feed items (like comments to a post) into threads just like it does with related email messages.
+- If you use Atom and its threading extension, Thunderbird will group related feed items (like comments to a post) into threads just like it does with related email messages.

-- New in Thunderbird 38: Changes to feed urls can be detected by Thunderbird and updated automatically for users.
+- Changes to feed urls can be detected by Thunderbird and updated automatically for users.
 See Bug 304917 for two ways of doing this.

 - The feed update frequency in Check for new articles should be set to minimize unnecessary bandwidth usage and Thunderbird processing, if the publisher is not using Last-Modified above.
 If it is being used, an immediate There are no new articles for this feed message appears in the status bar when manually getting new messages for the folder twice quickly.